fgolshan/polaris/README.md

 - **Plotting and analysis scripts**, including a script for plotting **network snapshots**.
 - **Results** from the performed experiments (as produced by the scripts).

-## How to use (high level)

-1. **Set up the dependencies** by following the instructions in each sub-repository:
-   - `scionproto/`
-   - `scion-apps/`
-   - `seed-emulator/`

-2. **Run the experiment tooling** from `networks/` as needed.
-   - Most scripts support `--help` for usage and arguments.
-   - Typical workflow: generate/launch a topology → replace relevant binaries → run automated experiments → plot results.

 ## Getting started (quickstart)

 This repo is a meta-repository that ties together multiple components via Git submodules (`scionproto/`, `scion-apps/`, `seed-emulator/`) and provides experiment tooling under `networks/`.
 The steps below get you from a fresh clone to a first end-to-end experiment run.